Seven Savvy Ways to Keep Your Creditors at Bay

 Last Updated: March 29, 2017

-If you are unable to make your monthly payments on credit cards or other debts, there are steps you can take to minimize the potential negative impact to your credit score.
+If you are unable to make your monthly payments on credit cards or other debts, there are steps you can take to minimize the potential negative impact to your credit.
 While ignoring the situation may feel like the easiest, most welcome alternative, that's the last thing you want to do.
 Instead, take these proactive steps to keep the line of communication open with creditors in a thoughtful, controlled manner that will maximize the potential for both stress and debt relief.

 - Write Letters of Validation.
 If a creditor cannot prove you owe a debt, then you are not legally required to pay it.
 So, send your creditor our debt validation letter.
 If they cannot provide such proof, you are under no legal obligation to pay.